salatmehl/a-consent-management-webpage/README.md

 # a-consent-management-webpage

-This is a webpage I use to practice an implementation of the consent management platform using GTM.
+This is a webpage I use to practice the consent management implementation using GTM.